 Everything You Need to Know About Malaria read

-Malaria is a serious illness caused by a parasite known as Plasmodium parasite.
+Malaria is a serious illness caused by a parasite known as the Plasmodium parasite.
 This is typically transmitted when an infected mosquito bites a human.
-The infected mosquito carries the Plasmodium parasite which then gets transferred to the bloodstream, when it bites the person.
+The infected mosquito carries the Plasmodium parasite, which then gets transferred to the bloodstream when it bites the person.

 Once the parasite enters the body, it travels to the liver and later begins to affect the red blood cells.
 If not treated well on time, malaria can lead to life-threatening complications.

 Typically the symptoms of malaria develop within 10 to 4 weeks once the person gets infected.
 In some cases, it may even take months for the onset of the symptoms.
 People who do experience the malaria symptoms complain of the following:

 If the disease does not get proper treatment, it may lead to complications such as:

 - Abnormally low blood sugar

 - Cerebral malaria characterised by coma and seizures

 Causes of Malaria